-When we want to send a leter to someone we write the letter and place it in an envelope.
+When we want to send a letter to someone, we write the letter and place it in an envelope.
 The envelope has the recipient's address and our return address.
 If the correspondence is conducted over a period of time, that is we send several pieces of mail, then we place some form of sequencing information inside the envelope, like a date or a chapter number etc.

-We then put the letter in the mail box.
-At some point the mailman comes and collects the letter and drives to the local post office.
-Once it gets to the local post office the mail is sorted.
+We then put the letter in the mailbox.
+At some point, the mailman comes and collects the letter and drives to the local post office.
+Once it gets there, the mail is sorted.
 In the old days this was all done by people.
 The mail was divided into manageable batches and post office employees "threw" the mail into bins with little cubby holes marked with the names of states or locales.
 Local mail was placed in a separate bin and was further sorted by local addresses.
-After the mail was sorted into states or locales it was taken to a regional post office, an office that handled a number of local post offices.
+After the mail was sorted into states or locales, it was taken to a regional post office, an office that handled a number of local post offices.
 There is was further sorted and routed to various transport systems.
-For example mail that was going to locations within the state where the local post office was might be placed on trucks or trains.
-Mail that was going a long distance was placed on airplanes that took the mail to a major post office in the state of reigen where the recipient lived.
+For example, mail that was going to locations within the state where the local post office was might be placed on trucks or trains.
+Mail that was going a long distance was placed on airplanes that took the mail to a major post office in the state or region where the recipient lived.

 The delivery process from the major post office nearest the recipient was basically the reverse of the process from the sender.

-The envelop is analogous to the TCP/IP IP header which contains the senders IP address and the destination IP address.
+The envelop is analogous to the TCP/IP IP header which contains the sender's IP address and the destination IP address.
 The trucks, trains, and planes are analogous to the various electronic, optical fiber or radio transport mechanisms, like Ethernet local area networks, T-1 local ISP, OC-3 and faster optical fiber transmission lines, radio and satellites.
-Depending of how fare away the destination address is different transmission media are used.
-The transmission media has no knowledge of the sender or receiver address.
-All of that information (and more) is in packets in the transmission media just like the letter inside of a mail truck, or train or plane.
+Depending of how far away the destination address is, different transmission media are used.
+The transmission media have no knowledge of the sender or receiver address.
+All of that information (and more) is in packets in the transmission media just like the letter inside a mail truck, or train or plane.
 Only at the transmission end points is the information unpacked and routed further along its path.

 The TCP/IP stack, as it is called, is made up of several layers.
-The top layer is the application layer with protocals like SMTP, HTTP, FTP,etc. Next is the transport layer -- UDP or TCP.
-This layer handles the sequencing and end point assignments (ports).
+The top is the application layer with protocals like SMTP, HTTP, FTP,etc. Next is the transport layer -- UDP or TCP.
+This handles the sequencing and end point assignments (ports).
 A port is a computer location where a specific piece of software listens for a specific protocal.
-For example the HTTP protocal is usually associated with port 80.
-The next layer is Internet layer where the "envelope" is addressed with the sender's IP address and the recipient's IP address.
-The final layer is the the link layer where the routing is done.
+For example, the HTTP protocal is usually associated with port 80.
+The next layer is Internet where the "envelope" is addressed with the sender's IP address and the recipient's IP address.
+The final layer is the link one where the routing is done.

-The TCP/IP stack does not concern itself with the final layer which is the physical layer.
+The TCP/IP stack does not concern itself with the final layer which is the physical.
 This is the part that does the actual transmission of the data via the transmission media.
 That media can be copper wire, optical fiber, radio or satellite.

-At every layer of the TCP/IP stack the users data is encapsulated in identifying headers and processed by specific software that understands that type of data.
-At the application layer there are many different protocols and software but as we decent the stack the choices narrow.
+At every layer of the TCP/IP stack, the user's data is encapsulated in identifying headers and processed by specific software that understands that type of data.
+At the application layer, there are many different protocols and software but as we decend the stack, the choices narrow.

 At the transport layer there are primarily only UDP and TCP.
 UDP (User Datagram Protocol) is a simpler point to point connectionless protocol, that is once the message is sent there is no handshake that guarantees that the message has been received (connectionless).
-TCP is a point to point connection based protocol.
-When a TCP message is transmitted a connection between the sender and the receiver is set up and the receiver tells the sender that it has received the message correctly.
-If there is a problem the sender resends the information until it is received OK (or the connection times out in which an error is sent back to the initiating process.)
+TCP is a point-to- point connection-based protocol.
+When a TCP message is transmitted, a connection between the sender and receiver is set up and the receiver tells the sender that it has received the message correctly.
+If there is a problem, the sender resends the information until it is received OK (or the connection times out in which case an error is sent back to the initiating process.)

-The data is often then further packetized to suite the specific medias physical phenomenon.
-For example optical fiber uses SONET which puts multiple pieces of user data into frames that travel from optical end point to end point through repeates before being unbundled and turned back into electrical signals and routed.
+The data is often then further packetized to suit the specific media's physical phenomenon.
+For example, optical fiber uses SONET which puts multiple pieces of user data into frames that travel from optical end-point to end-point through repeaters before being unbundled and turned back into electrical signals and routed.
 SONET can actually do some frame routing without turning the optical signals back into electrical signals.

 Ports on a computer are usually represented by a number from 0 to 65 K. The port concept is used to connect specific protocals to specific software that listens on the port.
-For example, HTTP usually used port 80 for inbound connections to the HTTP server like Apache on Unix like computers.
-When an HTTP connections is made by a client browser the Apache software will communicate with the client using the outbound port specified by the client (port above 1,023).
+For example, HTTP usually used port 80 for inbound connections to the HTTP server like Apache on Unix-like computers.
+When an HTTP connection is made by a client browser, the Apache software will communicate with the client using the outbound port specified by the client (port above 1,023).
 Well known ports reside between 0 and 1,023.
-The inbound port is well know to clients and is specified via RFC 1700.
+The inbound port is well-known to clients and is specified via RFC 1700.
 The outbound port is a uniquely assigned ephemeral port usually above 32,768 (Linux) to be used by the host to communicate with the client for the duration of the TCP connection.

 HTTP (Hypertext Transfer Protocal) is an application layer protocal.
-Using TCP/IP the client browser creates a Request and sends it to a HTTP host who is listening on well known port 80.
+Using TCP/IP the client browser creates a Request and sends it to an HTTP host that is listening on well-known port 80.
 HTTP hosts can listen on other private posts which are known only to specific privilaged users.
-This is often done by client help systems and other services know to a specific piece of client software.
+This is often done by client help systems and other services known to a specific piece of client software.

 GET /howtheinternetworks.php HTTP/1.1 Host: bartonphillips.org Connection: keep-alive Cache-Control: no-cache Pragma: no-cache Accept: text/html,application/xhtml+xml,application/xml;q=0.9,image/webp,*/*;q=0.8 User-Agent: Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/34.0.1847.116 Safari/537.36 Accept-Encoding: gzip,deflate,sdch Accept-Language: en-US,en;q=0.8,de-DE;q=0.6,de;q=0.4 Cookie: PokerClub=10

 The first line tells the host that this is a GET request and that the file to server is '/howtheinternetwork.php'.
 The second line identifes the host.
-The server uses the the 'Host:' information to determin the virtual host that is being requested.
-The URI bartonphillips.org resolves via DNS (Domain Name Service) to an IPv4 address, in this case 184.108.40.206.
-However, 220.127.116.11 also is the home of bartonphillips.com, bartonphillips.net, granbyrotary.org and several other websites.
-The rest of the lines tells the Apache server how to return the data.
+The server uses the 'Host:' information to determine the virtual host that is being requested.
+The URI bartonphillips.org resolves via DNS (Domain Name Service) to an IPv4 address: in this case 18.104.22.168.
+However, 22.214.171.124 also is the home of bartonphillips.com and several other websites.
+The rest of the lines tell the Apache server how to return the data.

-The Apache web server listening on the well known port 80 at IP address 18.104.22.168 looks at the 'Host:' line (line two) and uses that URI to access the virtual host information for bartonphillips.org.
+The Apache web server listening on the well-known port 80 at IP address 126.96.36.199 looks at the 'Host:' line (line two) and uses that URI to access the virtual host information for bartonphillips.org.
 The web server looks in the document root for that virtual host for the file mentioned, 'howtheinternetworks.php'.
-Once the server finds the file it processes the information in the file and creates a Response header and attaches the processed information in HTML format to that header.
+Once the server finds the file, it processes the information and creates a Response header and attaches the processed information in HTML format to that header.
 An IP and TCP header are prepended to the Response and returned to the client.

 The Response header looks something like this: